 The wheels on your vehicle are arguably the most essential component, so why not give them the care that they deserve?
 What’s more, the right paint will make you stand out in all the best ways.

-If you are interested in having your alloy wheels powder coated, contact Vibrant Coatings for a free quote.
+If you are interested in having your alloy wheels powder coated now you have read about powder coating vs spray painting, contact Vibrant Coatings for a free quote.
 Our state-of-the-art equipment produces perfect finishes, every time, no matter the vehicle.

 Whether it’s for a business vehicle or for your four-wheeled pride and joy, we’ll always be happy to help you get your alloy wheels looking great.
 For more information, call us on 01246 20384533 or email us at email@example.com.